pablosmedina/ckite/README.md

 CKite
 =====

 A Scala implementation of the Raft distributed consensus algorithm.
+It includes leader election, log replication and cluster membership changes.

 ## Example (3 members)